ferhat-yilmazz/the_c_programming_language/README.md

 ### Running an Exercise

 Since the C Language is one of native languages, it is needed to compile it before execute.
 Each exercise folder contains related source codes and header files.
 There is tons of resource explains how the compiling process.
-You can documentation of the compiler you used, e.g. `clang` or `gcc`.
+You can follow documentation of the compiler you used, e.g. `clang` or `gcc`.

 ### Contribution

 This project is static and limited by the source book.
 However, if there is a bug or mistake in any exercise, it is welcomed any contribution, i.e. a pull request, an issue or a comment.

-Any question or any comment you can use [ferhatyilmaz.me@pm.me](mailto:ferhatyilmaz.me@pm.me)
+For any question or any comment you can use [ferhatyilmaz.me@pm.me](mailto:ferhatyilmaz.me@pm.me)